 While Google forms make for an easy and simple way to create an intake form, there are a few things to keep in mind.

-Google forms and public URL that can be pickup automatically by google, even if you don’t want your business intake form to be found online.
+Google forms and public URLs can be pickup automatically by google, even if you don’t want your business intake form to be found online.
 Just try searching for “intake form site:https://docs.google.com/forms” and you will find countless examples of business intake forms that came up in Google results.

 Keep this in mind when designing your intake form: it should look like a friendly and trustworthy part of your business.
 You might want to customize the design, alter the company name or logo, or make sure that you don’t load up any unnecessary graphics.
 This way it will seem more personalized, something that customers appreciate.